docker/docs/toolbox/toolbox_install_windows.md

 ## Step 3: Verify your installation

-The installer places Docker Toolbox, VirtualBox, and Kitematic in your **Applications** folder.
+The installer adds Docker Toolbox, VirtualBox, and Kitematic to your **Applications** folder.
 In this step, you start Docker Toolbox and run a simple Docker command.